RaidenCorporation/ZanyonLocker/README.md

 ZanyonLocker uses AES-256 (Advanced Encryption Standard) to securely encrypt your data for privacy.

+### 🕒 Long-Term Use

+ZanyonLocker is **great** for long-term use, even though it is not popular.
+Here is real and verified proof:

+#### ✅ Verified Malware-Free Proof

+**1. SourceForge:**
+On **SourceForge**, it has been officially verified that ZanyonLocker is malware-free.

+**2. C# Source Code File:**
+If you look at the official [ZanyonLocker Safety Proof Code](https://github.com/RaidenCorporation/ZanyonLocker/blob/main/), it is verified that there is 0 traits of any type of any malware in it.
+If you don't believe me, check it yourself.

+**3. VirusTotal Scan:**
+ZanyonLocker has gotten an extremely clean 1/67 score on **VirusTotal**.
+You can see the verified scan results [here.](https://www.virustotal.com/gui/file/01a26851906e2e9b20030c93c533af82a7129183bd7785d5225735969a7a57bd/detection)

+*Crucial Note: Results and analysis may vary slightly depending on the ZanyonLocker version.*

 ---

 ## 🖥️ User Interface
 ZanyonLocker runs on the user interface named ZanyonUI.
 It is a modern type of UI that uses Mica/Aero effects and glass effects with smooth animations and fluid colours.
 It is a UI, not a framework!

-**Latest ZanyonUI version:** ZanyonUI 1.0 Beta (in ZanyonLocker v4.0), ZanyonUI 1.0 will be in ZanyonLocker v5.0.
+**📲 Latest ZanyonUI version:** ZanyonUI 1.0 Beta (in ZanyonLocker v4.0), ZanyonUI 1.0 will be in ZanyonLocker v5.0.

 ---